d3b4g/leonids/_posts/Protect your hashes with Defender Credential Guard.md

 ![source-01](/img/mimikatz2.PNG){: .align-left}

-Device Guard group policy gives you the option of "Secure Boot with DMA Protection"
+Device Guard group policy gives you the option of "Secure Boot with DMA Protection".